Wednesday, February 1, 2012

 “We organize play-dates with other children whose parents are Chinese.
 However, when the kids are together, they tend to play in English”

-“When go to Germany, Victor just plays all the time in German with his cousins.
+“When we go to Germany, Victor just plays all the time in German with his cousins.
 A great way for him to become more fluent”

 5. Learning through games